Healthy Eating Workshop

 Get the FREE 2020 Dreams PSHE Workshops Guide.

-Some schools have proactively brought in measures to tackle poor nutritional habits, for example banning sugary drinks or snacks at lunch time, but what is really needed is effective healthy eating education that persuades children to want to look after their own health.
+Some schools have proactively brought in measures to tackle poor nutritional habits, for example banning sugary drinks or snacks at lunchtime, but what is really needed is effective healthy eating education that persuades children to want to look after their own health.
 This is where 2020 Dreams Healthy Eating workshops for kids and teens come in.

-2020 Dreams Healthy Eating Workshops for Kids
+2020 Dreams Healthy Eating Workshops

 2020 Dreams workshops work because they revolve around fun and hands-on activity.
 Rather than lecture children on what they should be eating, and making them feel ashamed for choices that they are not wholly responsible for, our workshops back up nutritional facts with absorbing tasks that drive home the healthy eating messages so that they really stick.

-Choice is a central theme in our Healthy Eating workshops for kids, and once children take on board the fact that nutritional balance leads to long-term health and wellbeing, and that they have the power – and the right – to make healthy choices, many do go on to value nutrition and change their eating habits.
+The choice is a central theme in our Healthy Eating workshops for kids, and once children take on board the fact that nutritional balance leads to long-term health and wellbeing, and that they have the power – and the right – to make healthy choices, many do go on to value nutrition and change their eating habits.

 Thank You for the Mental Health INSET Training